general nav links About

 Teresa Isabel Leger de Fernandez

-Teresa Isabel Leger de Fernandez is a partner at Nordhaus Law Firm in Santa Fe, New Mexico, where she has worked since 1989.
-Leger de Fernandez also serves as General Counsel to several Indian tribes, including the Pueblos of Laguna, Santa Ana, and Santo Domingo.
-Previously, she clerked for the U.S. District Court for the Northern District of California from 1987 to 1989.
+Teresa Isabel Leger de Fernandez founded Leger Law & Strategy in Santa Fe, New Mexico to build on her 26 years of representing Native American sovereigns, socially conscious businesses, and communities in New Mexico and the Nation on issues as diverse as cultural preservation on the Grand Canyon, renewable energy negotiations and financing.
+She's successfully litigated major Voting Rights Act and other impact litigation cases in New Mexico and Arizona.
+She serves as General Counsel to several Indian tribes, including the Pueblos of Laguna, Santa Ana, and Santo Domingo.
+Previously, she clerked for the U.S. District Court for the Northern District of California.
 She is a member of the Historic Marker Selection Committee of the New Mexico International Women’s Forum, is President of Homewise and a Commissioner of Las Acequias de Chupadero.
-Leger de Fernandez has served on the American Bar Association Commission on Women in the Profession, Vice Chair of the Mexican American Legal Defense and Education Fund, and was a White House Fellow in 1995/1996.
+Leger de Fernandez has served on the American Bar Association Commission on Women in the Profession, as Vice Chair of the Mexican American Legal Defense and Education Fund, and as Vice-Chair of the National Center for Genome Resources.
+President Clinton appointed her a White House Fellow in 1995/1996.
 She received a B.A. from Yale University and a J.D. from Stanford Law School.

 Bradford J. White